NikolaDucak/caps-log/README.md

 is disabled.
 This integration looks particularly impressive with terminal-based editors.

-Additionaly, `caps-log` also has a primitive 'remote storage' feture in the form of using a git repository with a remote to push and pull data.
+Additionally, `caps-log` also has a primitive 'remote storage' feture in the form of using a git repository with a remote to push and pull data.
 (See [Configuration & Command Line Options](#configuration--command-line-options) section below)